Oronar/armamissions/utility/Bad_Dudes_Respawn_Module.Stratis/README.md

 WIP

 ## Parachute Respawn
-Parachute respawn is used in conjunction with the above respawn mechanics and respawns players in the air with a deployed parachute.
+Parachute respawn is used in conjunction with the above respawn mechanics.
+Players will respawn in the air above the respawn position with a deployed parachute.

 ### Mission Setup
 1. Follow the steps for **Mission Setup** in any of the above sections.